Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

-During the 17th and 18th centuries there was much migration from continental Europe, whole families seeking to flee the hardships, famine and poverty of their own lands, set their sights on the adventure and prosperity offered in the new lands of hope and glory in America.
+During the 17th and 18th centuries there was much migration from continental Europe when whole families seeking to flee the hardships, famine and poverty of their own lands set their sights on the adventure and prosperity offered in the new lands of hope and glory called America.
 Many of the German settlers who colonized the interior of Pennsylvania also brought with them their Old World beliefs in Witchcraft and Magick.
-Due to the lands resemblances to their former lands in Europe, many of them settled in the rich rural areas of York, Dauphin, Lancaster, Schuylkill, Carbon and other surrounding counties, which over time became commonly known as the counties of the Pennsylvania Dutch (Dutch, a corruption of “Deutsch” meaning German).
+Due to the lands resemblance to their former homes in Europe, many of them settled in the rich rural areas of York, Dauphin, Lancaster, Schuylkill, Carbon and Reading, which over time became commonly known as the counties of the “Pennsylvania Dutch” (Dutch, a corruption of “Deutsch” meaning German).

-Of the old pioneers to emigrate from Germany and settle in Pennsylvania, John George Hohman is of particular interest concerning powwowing.
-Hohman and his wife Catherine immigrated to Pennsylvania in 1802 and settled near Reading.
-He was a devout Roman Catholic and a great believer in faith healing, however he proved to be a mediocre practitioner and also failed at farming.
-Facing financial ruin he began to collect various charms and herbal remedies, as well as collating those passed down through the centuries in oral tradition, and published them in a handbook called “The Long Lost Friend”.
-From it Hohman achieved some modest financial success, for it quickly became one of the two “Bibles” of powwowing (the other being an anonymous book called the “Seventh Book of Moses”).
-Both could be found in virtually every Pennsylvania Dutch household.
+Hohmann was a devout Roman Catholic and a great believer in faith healing, and once free from indenture began to collect various charms and herbal remedies, as well as collating those passed down through centuries of oral tradition and published them in a handbook called “The Long Lost Friend” (1819).
+This allowed Hohman to achieve some modest financial success, for it quickly became one of two “Bibles” on powwowing (the other being an anonymous book called the “Seventh Book of Moses”), both of which could be found in virtually every Pennsylvania Dutch household.

 “There are many in America who believe in neither hell nor heaven, but in Germany there are not so many of these persons found.
 I, Hohman, ask: Who can immediately banish the wheal, or mortification?
 I reply, and I, Hohman, say: All this is done by the Lord.
 Therefore, a hell and a heaven must exist, and I think very little of any who dares deny it”.

-Hohman also promises his readers that:
+Hohman also promised his readers that:

 “Whoever carries this book with him, is safe from all his enemies, visible or invisible, and whoever has this book cannot die without the holy corpse of Jesus Christ, nor drowned (sic) in any water, nor burn up in any fire, nor can any unjust sentence be passed upon him.
 So help me”.

-In the book he offers the following charm to prevent witches from bewitching cattle, or used to stop evil spirits from tormenting people in their sleep at night.
+In the book he offers the following charm to prevent witches from bewitching cattle, or to stop evil spirits from tormenting people in their sleep at night.
 It should be written down and placed either in the stable or on the bedstead:

 “Trotter Head, I forbid thee my house and premises, I forbid thee my horse and cow-stable, I forbid thee my bedstead, that thou mayest not breathe upon me, breathe into some other house, until thou hast ascended every hill, until thou hast counted every fence post, and until thou hast crossed every water.
 And thus dear day may come again into my house, in the name of God the Father, the Son, and the Holy Ghost.
 Amen”.

-Most common of the powwower’s charms are the “Himmels-briefs” (heavens letters).
+The most common of the powwower’s charms are the “Himmels-briefs” (heavens letters).
 These are basically a guarantee of protection written by the powwower on a piece of parchment paper in biblical verse.
 It is then hung up in the home or barn, or carried on the person it was written for.
 They can be written to protect the home, animals and people from all sorts of harm and disaster, be they natural or un-natural.
-Disbelievers were told, “Whosoever doubts the truth of a Himmels-briefs, may attach a copy of the brief to the neck of a dog and fire upon it, he will then be convinced of its truthfulness”.
-Himmels-briefs typically cost from $25.00 to hundreds of dollars depending on the power and reputation of the powwower, and the specifics of the charm.
+Disbelievers were told: Whosoever doubts the truth of a Himmels-briefs, may attach a copy of the brief to the neck of a dog and fire upon it, he will then be convinced of its truthfulness”.
+Himmels-briefs typically cost from $25.00 to hundreds of dollars depending on the power and reputation of the powwower and the specifics of the charm.
 They were particularly popular with the soldiers of World War I, who carried them into battle for protection against injury and death.

 Most powwowers work quietly and attract their clients by word of mouth and reputation.
 Some work at it as a sideline to their main business, seeing clients only in the evenings or at weekends, others work at it full-time.
 To many it is considered unethical to charge fees for their services, and instead accept “voluntary contributions” though they may suggest appropriate amounts for specific services.
 Most will also help those clients who cannot pay, trusting that grateful clients will return when funds are available.